eloylp/goomerang/README.md

 }
 ```

+It's encouraged to use the message builder, so all complexities and needed data will be fulfilled.

-The message type it's normally used in handlers.
+The `message.Message` type it's normally used in message handlers.
 It can also be used
 in the public API of client and server instances for simple operations like `Send(msg)`.
 See more in the following documentation.

 ## A history of handlers and middlewares

 There's support for handlers and middlewares for both, client and server sides.
 This part of the project comes inspired by the
 Go [HTTP standard library](https://pkg.go.dev/net/http#HandlerFunc).
-Our hope is to make this part familiar and versatile.
+The intention is making this part familiar and versatile.

-Handlers and middlewares **can only be registered before starting** the client or server.
+Handlers and middlewares **can only be registered before starting** the client or the server.

 ### Message Handlers